Tens of thousands set off on London Marathon

 McGrillis, who suffered several injuries during training, told PA: “I’m just hoping that on the day I’ll just push through and then never run again.”

-Comedian and TV presenter Romesh Ranganathan, McFly drummer Harry Judd and singer Alexandra Burke are also taking part.
+Comedian and TV presenter Romesh Ranganathan, McFly drummer Harry Judd, former England footballer John Terry and singer Alexandra Burke are also taking part.

 Some 103 runners are attempting to break 87 Guinness World Records at this year’s event, including a duo dressed as a slinky dog and a firefighter wearing full kit.